 How It Works

-FEMA’s Letter of Map Amendment (LOMA) process is the method for reclassifying such buildings.
+FEMA's Letter of Map Amendment (LOMA) process is the method for reclassifying such buildings.
 A completed LOMA application usually needs to be accompanied by certain certified documents: A deed, Tax map, Elevation Certificate, and copy of the flood map.
 As of mid-August 2016, LOMA application processing times are now projected at eight (8) weeks.

 Example of AE-6 Flood Level

 Using newly acquired software, City staff identified a number of buildings with the higher ground than the minimum flood level.
 The following example shows a neighborhood within an AE-6 flood zone.
-Aerial survey Light Detection and Ranging (LiDAR) measurements (black colored numbers every 10 feet) indicate the ground is higher than six-feet above sea level:
+Aerial survey Light Detection and Ranging (LiDAR) measurements (black colored numbers every 10 feet) indicate the ground is higher than six feet above sea level:

 The following map highlights properties believed to have buildings within the AE-6 flood zone, where the ground is higher than six-feet, and are thus LOMA eligible.